TNT (American TV channel): Beginnings

 Former logo, used from October 3, 1988, until 1995.
 A yellow oval background was added in 1992.

-By February 1988, Turner had disclosed that TNT's programming would focus around movies from the Metro-Goldwyn-Mayer (MGM) film library – which Turner acquired as a result of his 1986 sale of the MGM film studio to Kirk Kerkorian – and major television events, including made-for-cable movies, high-profile specials, sports events, documentaries and miniseries.
+By February 1988, Turner had disclosed that TNT's programming would focus on movies from the Metro-Goldwyn-Mayer (MGM) film library—which Turner acquired as a result of his 1986 sale of the MGM film studio to Kirk Kerkorian—and major television events, including made-for-cable movies, high-profile specials, sports events, documentaries and miniseries.
 Cable systems were given the option of substituting a superstation (other than SuperStation TBS) or other out-of-market television station for TNT upon launch without incurring any copyright liabilities for carriage of the distant signal for the second half of 1988.
-However, the proposed launch date, originally slated for July 1 of that year, was delayed because it would have presented several issues, including obtaining channel clearances and assembling a programming schedule in such a contracted timespan, and the unfavorability of promoting a service during the summer (when television networks typically programmed reruns).
+However, the proposed launch date, originally slated for July 1 of that year, was delayed because it would have presented several issues, including obtaining channel clearances and assembling a programming schedule in such a short time span, and the unfavorability of promoting a service during the summer (when television networks typically programmed reruns).
 On March 7, Turner Broadcasting System's board of directors unanimously approved Ted Turner's plan for Turner Network Television, with October 3 as the channel's proposed launch date.
 Plans called for TNT to offer 250 nights of original and live sports programming per year within five years of its debut.

 The channel launched at 7:55 p.m.
-Eastern Time on October 3, 1988, with TNT founder Ted Turner delivering a message about the channel's launch and programming, followed by a pre-recorded performance of "The Star-Spangled Banner," which traditionally played during the launch of a new Turner-owned network.
+Eastern Time on October 3, 1988, with TNT founder Ted Turner delivering a message about the channel's launch and programming, followed by a pre-recorded performance of "The Star-Spangled Banner", which traditionally played during the launch of a new Turner-owned network.
 Its inaugural telecast (which followed at 8:00 p.m.
 Eastern) was the first half of the 1939 classic film Gone with the Wind, a film to which Ted Turner had acquired the rights; the second half aired the following night at the same time (both halves were repeated at 11:00 p.m.
 Eastern on their respective nights), with the film then being shown in its entirety that Sunday.
 It was said that Gone with the Wind was chosen as the channel's inaugural program because it was Turner's favorite movie.
 (Gone with the Wind would also serve as the first program aired on sister channel Turner Classic Movies, when it debuted in April 1994).
 Incidentally, the film was set and had its premiere held in Atlanta, Turner's hometown and the headquarters of the channel's corporate parent, Turner Broadcasting System.